jayeshsadhwani99/dataStructures/README.md

 - Organize data for quick search, insertion and deletion.
 - A special kind of tree, **Trie** is used to store a dictionary and is used for dynamic spell checking.
 - Used in Network Routing Algorithms.

+## Binary Tree

+A type of tree where each node can have _atmost_ 2 children.
+One child is called the left child, the other, the right child.

+### Strict binary tree

+A binary tree where each node has either 2 or 0 child nodes.